timescale/docs/mst/google-data-studio-mst.md

 # Integrate Managed Service for TimescaleDB and Google Data Studio

-You can create reports or perform some analysis on data you have in Managed Service for TimescaleDB using Google data studio.
-You can use Data studio to integrate other data sources such as, YouTube Analytics, MySQL, BigQuery, AdWords, and others.
+You can create reports or perform some analysis on data you have in Managed Service for TimescaleDB using Google Data Studio.
+You can use Data Studio to integrate other data sources such as, YouTube Analytics, MySQL, BigQuery, AdWords, and others.